 Living in the Line of Fire

 It’s quite strange being at this heavily fortified border, seeing these two hostile sides facing each other nose-to-nose, and contemplating the immense destruction and loss of life that would occur were it to all to kick off again, and to then return to downtown Seoul where the throngs of shoppers, diners, and revellers go about their shopping, eating, and partying, just as if everything were normal and the nuclear Sword of Damocles weren’t dangling by a thread over their heads.

 I’ve personally spent around 6 months altogether in Seoul, and the truth is that you just really don’t think about North Korea while going about your daily life in the city.
-There are little reminders here and there – most obviously, the cabinets full of gas masks in all the subway stations, or the obvious military presence if you go hiking on Inwangsan or Bugaksan – and sometimes tensions do flare up significantly, but by and large, the North doesn’t intrude too much on the daily lives of South Koreans.
+There are little reminders here and there – most obviously, there’s all the cabinets full of gas masks in the subway stations, also the military aircraft you see overhead when you go skiing near Seoul or the obvious military presence if you go hiking on Inwangsan or Bugaksan – and sometimes tensions do flare up significantly, but by and large, the North doesn’t intrude too much on the daily lives of South Koreans.

 And should you stay a while in Seoul (or elsewhere in South Korea) you too will quickly learn to pay North Korea little mind; fact is, Seoulites have by and large become desensitised to North Korea’s temper tantrums and antics and simply get on with their lives, hopes, and (comparatively mundane!) fears.

 Have you been to the DMZ?
 How was it?
 Or do you have any questions?
 Leave me a comment below!